Asymptotics for the Late Arrivals Problem: Introduction

-This model is motivated by the description of public and private transportation systems including buses, trains, aircrafts\cite{ball2001analysis,gns,gwiggner2010analysis,iovanellaimpact} and vessels~\cite{govier1963stock,jagerman2003vessel}, appointment scheduling in outpatient services~\cite{bailey1952study,cayirli2003outpatient,mercer1960,mercer1973queues} crane handling in dock operations\cite{daganzo1990productivity,edmond1975operation}, and in general any system where scheduled arrivals are intrinsically subject to random variations.
-Preliminary results show that the model described above fits very well with actual data of inbound air traffic over a large hub, see~\cite{cills}.
+The $EDA/D/1$ model is motivated by the description of public and private transportation systems, including buses, trains, aircraft~\cite{ball2001analysis,gns, gwiggner2010analysis,iovanellaimpact} and vessels~\cite{govier1963stock,jagerman2003vessel}, appointment scheduling in outpatient services~\cite{bailey1952study,cayirli2003outpatient,mercer1960, mercer1973queues} crane handling in dock operations~\cite{daganzo1990productivity, edmond1975operation}, and in general any system where scheduled arrivals are intrinsically subject to random variations.
+Preliminary results show that the model described above fits very well with actual data of inbound air traffic over a large hub, see~\cite{cills,ll2017}.